Collagen Benefits and Why It's Essential to Skin Health

 According to the National Institutes of Health, water is an integral component of collagen.
 In fact, it makes up about 60% of it.
 A study in the 2019 Nutrients Journal found that it has the ability to improve skin hydration, elasticity, and texture.

 It lubricates the joints and supports muscles.

 The younger you are, the more collagen you have.
 Meanwhile, Therefore, the symptoms of loss of collagen are typically the signs of aging.
 Collagen protein makes up a cartilage that supports the joints and acts as a shock absorber, therefore producing less of it can make your joints may feel sensitive, and you may experience gradual muscle weakness.
-On your skin, it can manifest as fine lines, wrinkles, sagging, and dull skin.
+On your skin, loss of collagen can manifest as fine lines, wrinkles, sagging, and dull skin.

 Ingredients That Boost Collagen Production